willburgir/willburgir/README.md

 ![Profile Banner](https://user-images.githubusercontent.com/68487952/231051808-73d604e4-0e27-47c9-a2f4-9eb60461d8b6.png)

 Hello there!
 I'm William Bourgeois, an Accounting Technician, CFA Level 1 candidate, and a passionate 3rd Computer Science student.
-I thrive on the intersection of finance and technology, and my journey reflects a diverse set of skills and interests.
+I am most interested in data science and its practical application to financial data, but I am also having fun with mobile development and penetration testing in cybersecutity.

 ## 📚 About Me